 It is important to remember that sherry cooking wine is meant for cooking purposes only, as the flavors and alcohol content are specifically designed for culinary use.
 If you enjoy the taste of sherry or are looking for an alcoholic beverage, it is advisable to choose a wine specifically formulated for drinking, as opposed to cooking wine.

-See also How long to cook zucchini in oven at 425
+See also How to cook beef stir fry meat

 Always drink responsibly and consult with a healthcare professional if you have any concerns about alcohol consumption and its potential effects on your health.